PartyDAO/party-protocol/docs/governance.md

 #### Steps

-This proposal is atomic, always completing in one step.
+This proposal is atomic, always completing in one step/execute.

 - Each call is executed in the order declared.
 - ETH to attach to each call must be provided by the caller of the `Party.execute()` call.
 If the the sum of all successful calls try to consume more than `msg.value`, the entire proposal will revert.
-- If a call has `optional == true` then the call is allowed to fail.
+- If a call has `optional == true` then the call itself is allowed to fail.
 Otherwise, if the call reverts then the entire proposal will revert.
 - If a call has a non-zero `expectedResultHash` then the result of the call will be hashed and matched against this value.
 If they do not match, then the entire proposal will revert.
 - If the call is to the `Party` itself, the entire proposal will revert.
 - If the call is to the `IERC721.onERC721Received()` function, the entire proposal will revert.
     - Recall that the `Party` contract is also the voting card NFT so calling this function can trick someone into thinking they received a voting card.
 - If the proposal did not pass unanimously, extra checks are made to prevent moving a precious NFT:
     - Before executing all the calls, check which precious NFTs the Party possesses.
-Then after executing all the calls, ensure we still possess them.
+Then after executing all the calls, ensure we still possess them or else the entire proposal will revert.
-    - If the call is to `IERC721.approve()`, the target is a precious NFT token, and the token ID is a matching precious token ID, revert unless the operator is set to the zero address.
+    - If the call is to `IERC721.approve()`, the target is a precious NFT token, and the token ID is a matching precious token ID, revert the entire proposal unless the operator is set to the zero address.
-    - If the call is to `IERC721.setApprovalForAll()` and the target is a precious NFT token, revert unless the approval status is set to `false`.
+    - If the call is to `IERC721.setApprovalForAll()` and the target is a precious NFT token, revert the entire proposal unless the approval status is set to `false`.
 - Unanimous proposals will not have restrictions on moving precious tokens or setting allowances for them.

 ### ListOnZora Proposal Type

 This proposal type lists an NFT held by the Party on a Zora V1 auction.

+#### Proposal Data

 The `proposalData` should be encoded as:
 ```solidity